golang/tools/internal/mcp/README.md

-# MCP package
+# MCP SDK prototype

 [![PkgGoDev](https://pkg.go.dev/badge/golang.org/x/tools)](https://pkg.go.dev/golang.org/x/tools/internal/mcp)

-The mcp package provides an SDK for writing [model context protocol](https://modelcontextprotocol.io/introduction) clients and servers.
-It is a work-in-progress.
+The mcp package provides a software development kit (SDK) for writing clients and servers of the [model context protocol](https://modelcontextprotocol.io/introduction).
+It is unstable, and will change in breaking ways in the future.
 As of writing, it is a prototype to explore the design space of client/server transport and binding.

 ## Installation